JolienTrog/Nachtmarrie-MVC-Webdevelopment/README.md

   ]
 }
 ```
-   - Each object in the list represents a vocabulary entry.
-   - The `"nl"` key stores the Dutch word.
-   - The `"de"` key stores the German translation.

 2. **Place the JSON File:**
    - Move the created JSON file to the `nachtmerrie/Files` directory within your project.